ConduitIO/conduit/README.md

 ## Connectors

+For the full list of available connectors, see the [Connector List](docs/connectors.md).
+If there's a connector that you're looking for that isn't available in Conduit, please file an [issue](https://github.com/ConduitIO/conduit/issues/new?assignees=&labels=triage&template=3-connector-request.yml&title=Connector%3A+%3Cresource%3E+%5BSource%2FDestination%5D).

 Conduit ships with a number of built-in connectors:

 - [File connector](https://github.com/ConduitIO/conduit-connector-file) provides a source/destination to read/write a local file (useful for quickly trying out Conduit without additional setup).